 Abishag had been David's concubine.
 Getting her as a wife was a way to gain power.
 It would increase the possibility for Adonijah to advance to become a future king of Israel.
 Solomon had warned him earlier about doing something like this.

 Solomon told Abiathar the priest to go back to his fields.
-Solomon removed him from the priesthood of the Lord and fulfilled the word which the Lord had spoken concerning the house of Eli (see the first part of Samuel and Saul).
+Solomon removed him from the priesthood of the Lord and fulfilled the Word which the Lord had spoken concerning the house of Eli (see the first part of Samuel and Saul).
 Joab then fled to the Tabernacle and grabbed the horns of the altar.
 Solomon ordered Benaiah to go and strike him, which he did.
 Solomon put Benaiah in charge of the army in Joab’s position and replaced Abiathar with the priest Zadok.
 Then Solomon sent for Shimei

 and told him to build a house in Jerusalem and live there, but not to go anywhere else.
 The day he did, he would die.
 Shimei stayed a long time in Jerusalem.
 But three years later, two of Shimei’s slaves escaped, and he left Jerusalem to search for his slaves.
-Solomon commanded Benaiah to
+Solomon commanded Benaiah to strike Shimei, which he did.
+The kingdom was now established in Solomon’s hands.
+(1 Kings 2:26–46).

 Solomon made a treaty with Pharaoh, the king of Egypt, and married his daughter.
 He brought her to the City of David until he had finished building his own house, the house of the Lord and the wall around Jerusalem.
 Meanwhile, the people sacrificed at the high places.
 Solomon loved the Lord and walked in the decrees of his father